Puppy Pick Up Day!

 Another item in your pack will be a small blanket.
 This item doesn't smell like momma.
 They couldn't care less about momma.
 It smells like their siblings.
 They DO care about their sibs!
 Leave this in with your pup for a few days without washing it.
 It's stinky... you want it stinky.
 It will ease their separation issues, especially at night.

 Lastly... your pup will have its information packet.
-It will include your paperwork for registering your pup (pre-paid, just follow the instructions), a pedigree of your pup, your worming/vaccination booklet, your Nano-chip information and a 30 day certificate from AKC for insurance and a vet visit.
+It will include your registration papers, a pedigree of your pup, your worming/vaccination booklet, your Microchip information and a 30 day certificate from AKC for insurance and a vet visit.
+You'll also receive a Do More With Your Dog booklet for trick training and if you sign up for the kindergarten class at Maslow's University and get your first MU title, I'll pay for it.

 What do I bring with me?